 - 6.3.4.
-Visitor surveys of the Sherwood Forest Country Park36 from various years, show that approximately 30-42% (over a third) of visitors to the site came from within Nottinghamshire (NG post code)37, travelling from up to 20km.
+Visitor surveys of the Sherwood Forest Country Park from various years, show that approximately 30-42% (over a third) of visitors to the site came from within Nottinghamshire (NG post code), travelling from up to 20km.
 The proportion of NG postcode visitors within and around the Mansfield area (NG19, NG20 & NG21) was about 8%.
 Other nearby concentrations of visitors included Sheffield, Doncaster, Derbyshire and Lincolnshire.
 Based on a latest visitor survey for the Sherwood Forest Country Park (2015), the vast majority (86%) of respondents had visited Sherwood Forest before; this is similar to previous (2013) survey results reported in the HRA of the submitted Local Plan.
 Results from this survey also showed that more people are coming back to Sherwood Forest than ever before.
 This highlights that it is a popular tourist destination. - 6.3.5.
 According to the Nottinghamshire County Council August 2015 visitor survey, the main reason people visit the Sherwood Forest was to take children or grandchildren out for the day (34%).
 The majority of visitors came for a walk or stroll around the forest (97%).
 The Major Oak was an important and enjoyable element of the day for 88% of visitors.
 Dog walkers made up 9% of visitors. - 6.3.6.
 A 2010 Mansfield Citizen Panel questionnaire indicated that the Sherwood Forest Country Park receives an even distribution of visitors from all areas of the district.
-Therefore it is taken that any development within the district may, cumulatively impact on the SAC. - 6.3.7.
-Table 6.2 presents a summary of part of the 2010 Mansfield Citizen's Panel survey in which residents were asked if they visited particular named woodlands or heathlands.
-The results indicated that Sherwood Forest Country Park/NNR (incorporating the SAC) is visited from all areas of the district.